Vinyl Meets AI Mastering: Soundplate and Symphonic Tested

 Cons of AI Mastering for Vinyl

-• No album sequencing with tension arcs over ten tracks
+• No album sequencing with tension arc over ten tracks

 • No special cases (skits, interludes, quiet outros)